shinesolutions/aem-opencloud-manager/README.md

 - Clone the dependency repos [AEM Hello World Config](https://github.com/shinesolutions/aem-helloworld-config) at the same directory level as AEM OpenCloud Manager
 - Make your code changes against those dependency repos
-- Run `make test-integration-local cicd_type=jenkins cloud_type=aws` for integration testing using local dependencies, which copies those local dependency repos to AEM OpenCloud Manager and use them as part of the test
+- Run `make test-integration-local cicd_type=jenkins platform_type=aws` for integration testing using local dependencies, which copies those local dependency repos to AEM OpenCloud Manager and use them as part of the test